ChiragPrajapati12092003/Python/README.md

 # Python
-A code repo for python
+A code repo for python and
 it contains basic understanding for python